ltruncel/Bertelsmann_60daysofudacity/README.md

 ## Day 17 - 12.27.20

-:cherry_blossom: I began by learning a few ways to fix erros in Alteryx.
+:cherry_blossom: I learned about ways to fix errors in Alteryx.
 One of the tools to use is the **Select Tool**, which allows you to inspect the data type and fix any potential errors. <br>

 ![D17_select_tool](/images/D17_select_tool.png) <br>